codefox-inc/sparkn-contracts/README.md

 The contracts in this repository are used as escrow of SPARKN users' assets on chain.
 Our goal is to make sure assets on SPARKN are safe and transparent no matter who is using it.

-These contracts are responsible for the escrow of users' funds and distribute them to the winners of the contests.
+These contracts are responsible for the escrow of users' funds and distributing them to the winners of the contests.
 We tried to keep things simple and safe.

 All the contracts are sitting in the `src/` folder.
 These are the core contracts of the protocol.